hphelion/documentation/network-quickstart.md

 ##Before you begin## {#Overview}

-Before you can enable or disable networks, you must:
+Before you can enable networks, you must:

 * [Sign up for an HP Cloud compute account](https://account.hpcloud.com/signup)
 * Activate compute service on your account